 No matter where life takes you after Franklin & Marshall, you will be working and living with people with vastly different ways of perceiving our world.
-Off-campus study will help you begin to understand how to negotiate these differences, strengthening your abilities to successfully live and work in our increasingly global society.
+Off-campus study will help you begin to understand how to negotiate these differences, strengthening your abilities to successfully live and work in our increasingly interconnected, global society.

 - Housing Options: Housing options during your off-campus study program will vary by program.
 Some programs may allow students to choose their housing option; other programs require all students to live in a certain type of housing.
-Typical housing arrangements may include apartments, home-stay, or on-campus housing at a local university.
+Typical housing arrangements may include apartments, homestay, or on-campus housing at a local university.

-If you are interested in participating on a program that has not been pre-approved by F&M, you may request consideration for individual approval of an off-campus study program.
+If you are interested in participating in a program that has not been pre-approved by F&M, you may request consideration for individual approval of an off-campus study program.
 Students must submit a formal request through the online Individual Approval Request form by the following deadlines:

 If you are a student with an F-1 visa status planning to study abroad on a non-approved F&M summer program (including in your home country), there are extra considerations to keep in mind.
 Please make sure you understand the following:

 Neither the Office of the Registrar nor the Office of International Programs can confirm or guarantee credit transfer in advance.

 Once the foreign transcript is received by the Office of the Registrar, you may be required to pay a foreign educational credential evaluation service to have the transcript evaluated, which could cost $1000 or more, and still does not guarantee credit will transfer back to F&M.

 By choosing to participate on a non-approved program, Franklin & Marshall College cannot verify the quality of the educational experience at the host institution and will not be able to provide assistance throughout the application process.